raysaini19/terraform_interview_questions/101_terraform_interview_questions.md

        file to deploy lambda function to AWS.

 ##
-#### 53. If you 10 different .tf files in a folder, in what order does Terraform
-    execute the code?
+#### 53. If you have 10 different .tf files in a folder, in what order does Terraform  execute the code?

-    Answer: Order is irrelevant.
+    Answer: Order is irrelevant/undefined.
 Terraform makes map based on all the .tf files and executed based on that plan, not sequentially.

+            Its important to define dependencies explicitly using depends_on, count, and for_each attributes to ensure that resources are created in the correct order

 ##
 #### 54. You have mades changes to your code.
 You did not run terraform plan.
-You now run
+You now run terraform apply.
-    terraform apply.
 What will happen?

     Answer: terraform will run terraform plan anyway before running terraform apply